Conference recordings are now available on YouTube.

 Jocelyn Ireland, Conference Chair

 Please submit poster session proposals here: Call for Poster Session Proposals.
-The poster session will take place virtually sometime on June 18th.
+The virtual poster session will take place asynchronously.

 Poster proposals are welcome from librarians or library staff, SUNY or non-SUNY.

-- With the conference now being online, the poster presentations will be done virtually too.
 It’s up to the presenter(s) how they want to do their presentation.
-It can be done as a slideshow through Zoom, a recorded video, a high resolution file of the poster with a written summary expanding on the project – use your creativity.
+It can be done as a recorded video, narrated slideshow, a high resolution file of the poster with a written summary expanding on the project – use your creativity.
 Doing a virtual poster session will be new for us all, but we will make it work!

 The Planning Committee is accepting proposals for pre-conference workshops, lightning talks, and breakout session presentations.